Today we will be discussing how to change the PHP version of your WordPress website with NameCheap, BlueHost, GoDaddy, and HostGator.

 - A small pop up will appear, stating what current version you’re using

-- Here, select the ‘Change PHP’ version and choose the preferred version
+- Here, select the ‘Change PHP’ version and select the PHP version you would like to use

 - Click on the ‘update’ button and select save changes